Skip to main content

 Balancing Act

-I have the privilege of working closely with a number of our software vendors to help them improve their products both for our use and for their entire client base.
-As I have worked with them, I’ve discovered that there are some amazing correlations between software development processes and business development processes.
-Those similarities have changed the way I look at development, in many areas.
+I have the privilege of working closely with several of our software vendors to help them improve their products, both for our use and for their entire client base.
+Through this collaboration, I’ve discovered some fascinating correlations between software development processes and business development processes.
+These similarities have significantly influenced my perspective on development across various areas.

-In this post, I am going to talk through a bit of the history of the two primary development processes and some of their pros and cons.
-In part 2, I will talk through how we have seen these different processes exhibit in business.
+In this post, I will delve into the history of the two primary development processes and discuss their pros and cons.
+In part two, I will explore how these different processes manifest in business.

-As Internet connectivity has improved, along with it has come cloud environments.
-One of the advantages of cloud environments (there are disadvantages as well) is that the developer doesn’t usually have to worry about thousands of deployed environments for their software.
-They usually only have to worry about 1 or 2 environments.
-Additionally, the developer usually exercises complete control over the environment, a freedom they don’t have when the software is deployed at a client’s site, on a client’s network, on a client’s servers.
+As Internet connectivity has improved, cloud environments have become more prevalent.
+One of the advantages of cloud environments (though there are disadvantages as well) is that developers don’t usually have to worry about thousands of deployed environments for their software.
+They typically only need to manage one or two environments.
+Additionally, developers usually have complete control over the environment, a freedom they don’t have when the software is deployed at a client’s site, on a client’s network, or on a client’s servers.

-In the waterfall process, much care is usually given to make sure that any change is done right from the get-go as it is going to be a matter of years before it could be changed again.
-In the agile process, changes that didn’t hit the mark can, usually, be rapidly changed.
-This allows a level of freedom to agile developers to rapidly innovate and deploy new features and functions to end users.
-Because the changes in agile development are usually smaller, the bugs tend to be smaller and easier to find and fix.
-Even if bugs get through, because patches can be rapidly deployed, agile development allows for faster recovery from failures as well.
+In the waterfall process, much care is usually given to ensure that any change is done right from the start, as it may be years before it can be changed again.
+In the agile process, changes that didn’t hit the mark can usually be rapidly adjusted.
+This allows agile developers the freedom to quickly innovate and deploy new features and functions to end users.
+Because the changes in agile development are typically smaller, the bugs tend to be smaller and easier to find and fix.
+Even if bugs get through, agile development allows for faster recovery from failures due to the rapid deployment of patches.

-Join us in our next post as we tie these software development concepts into business development and talk about the pros and cons of using them in your business.
+Stay tuned for part two, where I will discuss how these development processes translate into business practices and the pros and cons of using them in your business.